FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 A valid exit satisfies the following properties:
   - Exit has not previously been finalized or challenged
   - The creator of this exit posted a sufficient bond.
 Excess funds are refunded the the senders rootchain balance and are immediately withdrawable.
+  - If present, the confirm signatures are correct and signed by the same address which signed the corresponding input signatures.

 <br />